Schizophrenia is inherited probability. The ability of schizophrenia to transmit the characteristics of its development to descendants

 • environmental factor;

-The question of heredity mental pathologies is pretty sharp.
-And since schizophrenia is one of the most common types of mental illness, scientists pay special attention to this pathology.
+Question about heredity mental pathologies it's quite sharp.
+And since schizophrenia is one of the most common types of mental illnesses, scientists pay special attention to this pathology.

-Since ancient times, schizophrenia caused fear among ordinary people, learning about the presence of relatives with this diagnosis, fearing negative heredity, they refused to marry.
-The opinion that schizophrenia is inherited in almost one hundred percent of cases is far from erroneous.
-There are many myths about heredity, as if the disease is transmitted through the generation, or only boys, or, conversely, girls.
-All this is not true.
-In fact, even people without negative heredity have a risk of getting sick, according to statistics, this is 1% of the healthy population.
+Since ancient times, schizophrenia has caused fear among ordinary people; upon learning about the presence of relatives with this diagnosis, fearing negative heredity, they refused to marry.
+The opinion that schizophrenia is inherited in almost one hundred percent of cases is far from correct.
+There are many myths about heredity, as if the disease is transmitted through generations either only to boys, or, conversely, to girls.
+None of this is true.
+In fact, even people without negative heredity have a risk of getting sick; according to statistics, this is 1% of the healthy population.

 Regarding heredity, there are also certain calculations of possible risk: